kazcare/cheesy-cheese/README.md

 I have a sticky header and navbar, situated side by side on the top of the each page of the site.
 On the smaller screens navbar moves under the logo creating another row.
 For the mobile screens navbar used to go under logo but the navbar items were stacked on top of each other and it was covering almost half of the screen.
 I fixed if by reducing the font of the navbar item, so these can fit on onle row under the logo.

+The sticky header and navbar had another issue that when I was scrolling down it was staying on the top of all the items except hero image.
+I used z-index on the header area and hero image and gave the one for header area higher value than the one for the hero image.

 [Back to Top](#table-of-contents)

 <a></a>
 ## Deployment

-I deployed my website through <a href="https://github.com/" target="_blank">GitHub.com</a> by logging in to my own account and clicked on your repositories link in the my account menu.
-I clicked my project repository, it opened another page with all ny files I created for the project.
-On top of the screen just above the list of file there is a menu.
-Next, I clicked the setting option on the right hand of the menu, which brings to the setting page.
-I scrolled down untill I find GitHub Pages option.
-Then I clicked "check it out here" link under it to open Github Pages full menu page and it said that my site was published at the web address.
+- I deployed my website through <a href="https://github.com/" target="_blank">GitHub.com</a>.
+- I started by logging in to my own account and clicked on "your repositories" link in the my account menu.
+- I clicked my project repository, it opened another page with all ny files I created for the project.
+- On top of the screen just above the list of file there is a menu.
+- Next, I clicked the setting option on the right hand of the menu, which brings to the setting page.
+- I scrolled down untill I find GitHub Pages option.
+- Then I clicked "check it out here" link under it to open Github Pages full menu page and it said that my site was published at the web address.

 You can check out my GitHub repository by clicking <a href="https://github.com/kazcare/cheesy-cheese" target="_blank">here.</a> and the deployed link for the website can be found by clicking <a href="https://kazcare.github.io/cheesy-cheese/index.html" target="_blank">here.</a>